 Like other automation tools, AI impacts human tasks through three broad effects: the displacement effect, or the decrease in demand for labor in tasks that are automated; the productivity effect, or the increase in the demand for labor in nonautomated tasks; and the reinstatement effect, or the creation of new tasks for labor.
-Over time, but at a highly uncertain pace, automation's displacement effects.
+Over time, but at a highly uncertain pace, automation's displacement effects are offset to some extent by both its productivity and reinstatement effects.